Russia to get new prime minister after government resigns | DW | 15.01.2020

 Putin heading for the Duma?

 The maneuver could prove crucial for Putin's future.
 The former FSB chief took power in 2000 and has since served as both president and prime minister.
-He is currently in his second consecutive term as president and is prohibited by law to run for another term.
+The 67-year-old is currently in his second consecutive term as president and is prohibited by law to run for another term.

 "I wouldn't exclude that Putin sees himself taking on the speaker's chair in the parliament in the future," political analyst Abbas Gallyamov told DW.
 "Since Putin's main task now is to secure his own political future, we can assume he is paving the way for himself there."